European Space Agency: NASA

-ESA has a long history of collaboration with NASA.
-Since ESA's astronaut corps was formed, the Space Shuttle has been the primary launch vehicle used by ESA's astronauts to get into space through partnership programmes with NASA.
-In the 1980s and 1990s, the Spacelab programme was an ESA-NASA joint research programme that had ESA develop and manufacture orbital labs for the Space Shuttle for several flights on which ESA participate with astronauts in experiments.
+The ESA has a long history of collaboration with NASA.
+Since ESA's astronaut corps was formed, the Space Shuttle has been the primary launch vehicle used by the ESA's astronauts to get into space through partnership programmes with NASA.
+In the 1980s and 1990s, the Spacelab programme was an ESA-NASA joint research programme that had the ESA develop and manufacture orbital labs for the Space Shuttle for several flights in which the ESA participates with astronauts in experiments.

-In robotic science mission and exploration missions, NASA has been ESA's main partner.
-Cassini–Huygens was a joint NASA-ESA mission, along with the Infrared Space Observatory, INTEGRAL, SOHO, and others.
-Also, the Hubble Space Telescope is a joint project of NASA and ESA.
-Future ESA-NASA joint projects include the James Webb Space Telescope and the proposed Laser Interferometer Space Antenna.
-NASA has supported ESA's MarcoPolo-R mission which landed on asteroid Bennu in October 2020 and is scheduled to return a sample to Earth for further analysis in 2023.
-NASA and ESA will also likely join for a Mars sample-return mission.
-In October 2020, the ESA entered into a memorandum of understanding (MOU) with NASA to work together on the Artemis program, which will provide an orbiting Lunar Gateway and also accomplish the first manned lunar landing in 50 years, whose team will include the first woman on the Moon.
+In October 2020, ESA entered into a memorandum of understanding (MOU) with NASA to collaborate on the Artemis program, which will provide an orbiting Lunar Gateway and also accomplish the first crewed lunar landing in 50 years, whose team will include the first woman on the Moon.
 Astronaut selection announcements are expected within two years of the 2024 scheduled launch date.
 ESA also purchases seats on the NASA operated Commercial Crew Program.
-The first ESA astronaut to be on a Commercial Crew Program mission is Thomas Pesquet.
-Pesquet launched into space aboard Crew Dragon Endeavour on the Crew-2 mission.
-ESA also has seats on Crew-3 with Matthias Maurer and Crew-4 with Samantha Cristoforetti.
+The first ESA astronaut to be on a Commercial Crew Program mission was Thomas Pesquet who launched into space aboard Crew Dragon Endeavour on the Crew-2 mission.
+Following ESA astronauts on Crew Dragon missions were Matthias Maurer (Crew-3), Samantha Cristoforetti (Crew-4), and others.

-Cooperation with other space agencies

-Since China has invested more money into space activities, the Chinese Space Agency has sought international partnerships.
-Besides the Russian Space Agency, ESA is one of its most important partners.
-Both space agencies cooperated in the development of the Double Star Mission.
-In 2017, ESA sent two astronauts to China for two weeks sea survival training with Chinese astronauts in Yantai, Shandong.

-ESA entered into a major joint venture with Russia in the form of the CSTS, the preparation of French Guiana spaceport for launches of Soyuz-2 rockets and other projects.
-With India, ESA agreed to send instruments into space aboard the ISRO's Chandrayaan-1 in 2008.
-ESA is also co-operating with Japan, the most notable current project in collaboration with JAXA is the BepiColombo mission to Mercury.